glue-viz/glue/doc/developer_guide/selection.rst

 ``x`` component of ``data``, then the inequality can be used for that other component too.

 While the above syntax is convenient for using Glue via the command-line, in the case of data viewers, we actually want to translate ROIs into subset states.
-To do this, the :class:`~glue.core.component.Component` class includes a :meth:`~glue.core.component.Component.subset_from_roi` method that takes a ROI and returns a subset state.
+To do this, we can use the :func:`~glue.core.subset.roi_to_subset_state` function that takes a ROI and returns a subset state.
 At the moment this method works for 1- and 2-d ROIs.
-In the case of 2-d ROIs, the method should be given a reference to the second :class:`~glue.core.component.Component`.
 In more complex cases, you can also define your own logic for converting ROIs into subset states.
-See the documentation of :meth:`~glue.core.component.Component.subset_from_roi` for more details.
+See the documentation of :func:`~glue.core.subset.roi_to_subset_state` for more details.

 Subset states can be combined using logical operations: